electricimp/AzureIoTHub/examples/ManualRegister_StepByStep_Instructions.md

 ![Create Model](./example_imgs/IDECreateModel.png)

-3. In the pop-up panbel name your model, select your device and click **Create Model**.
+3. In the pop-up panel, name your model, select your device and click **Create Model**.
 4. Find the logging window (near the bottom of the IDE) and locate agent URL.
 It will look something like this: https://agent.electricimp.com/szPc0sLfAqlu
 5. Make a note of the agent ID &mdash; the last part of the agent URL (ie. "szPc0sLfAqlu" in the above example).
 We will use this in the next steps as a unique identifier when registering our device in IoT Hub: